CaioCesarRocha/Ignite-Doubts/README.md

 - The database FaunaDB was used to registers data of users and subscriptions

-- React icons to use some figures at the app
+- GitHub API to provide a way to do login

 ### How to run